memgraph/docs/cypher-manual/updating-nodes-and-relationships.md

 ### Copy all properties

-If SET is used to copy the properties of one node/relationship to another, all the properties of the latter will be removed and replaced with the new ones.
+If SET is used to copy the properties of one node/relationship to another, all the properties of the latter will be removed and replaced with the new ones:

 ```cypher
 CREATE (p1:Person { name: 'Harry' }), (p2:Person { name: 'Anna' })